charles-hood/lumen-blog/content/posts/2024-13-02--roatan-reflections-low-key-moments/index.md

 ## Windy Tuesday:

 Tuesday brought wind and rain, a change from the calm days.
 Some of us, working remotely, logged in for a bit.
 We extended the car rental for flexibility, and after a bit of teleworking, we renewed the rental at the airport.
 Post-errand, we explored [Mayak Chocolate](https://photos.app.goo.gl/GeYRzhq8rfWxSHNr7), indulging in a chocolate tour and tastings.
-The 70% dark chocolate won my taste buds!
+We learned about the history of cocoa and its significance in Honduras, sampled delicious chocolates (the 70% dark was my favorite!), and even filled a gift box with assorted flavors (ahem, for friends back home... maybe).

 ![Mayak Chocolate](./media/IMG_6128.jpeg)
 View the complete gallery from the [Mayak Chocolate Tour on Google Photos](https://photos.app.goo.gl/GeYRzhq8rfWxSHNr7).